Prashant-Kumar-321/Django-Rest-Framework/README.md

 # Django-Rest-Framework

-Learning build REST(Representatinal State Tranfer) API with Django and the DJango Rest Framwork
+Learning build REST (Representational State Tranfer) API with Django and the DJango Rest Framework